henrik42/buttle/README.md

 	    </connection-url>
     </datasource>

+Note: if you define a `<datasource>` with `<connection-url>` then Wildfly will create a `javax.sql.DataSource` __datasource proxy__ that uses the `java.sql.DriverManager` API to lookup the JDBC driver and open connections.
+So in the example above it will effectively use `buttle.jdbc.Driver` and not `buttle.jdbc.DataSource`.
+Below you find an example which involves `buttle.jdbc.DataSource`.

 Instead of loading the class explicitly you can just use a class literal with some arbitrary key in the map -- like this: